Thanksgiving Day Fun Facts

 In 1939, President Franklin D. Roosevelt moved Thanksgiving to the 3rd Thursday of November during the Depression to give merchants more time to sell Christmas merchandise.
 And in 1941, Congress changed it back to the last Thursday of November.
 FDR must’ve had a premonition about how early merchants are willing to sell Christmas merchandise!

 Canadians also celebrate Thanksgiving as a national holiday.
 But they do it every year on the second Monday of October.
 Canadians call the United States version of turkey day “Yanksgiving” to distinguish our holiday from theirs.
 Those cooky Canucks!

 Swanson foods apparently miscalculated how many turkeys it would sell in 1953.
-The company had such a huge surplus of turkey that some marketing genius decided they should package it in aluminum and sell it with sides.
+The company had such a massive surplus of turkey that some marketing genius decided to package it in aluminum and sell it with sides.
 And so the TV dinner was born!

-According to plumbing giant Roto-Rooter, Black Friday aka “the day after Thanksgiving” is the busiest day for plumbers. … Um, we’ll resist the temptation to include some toilet humor here, so just use your imagination as to why that is.
+According to plumbing giant Roto-Rooter, Black Friday, A.K.A. “the day after Thanksgiving,” is the busiest day for plumbers. … Um, we’ll resist the temptation to include some toilet humor here, so imagine why that is.
 Ewwww.

 Those beautiful birds we like to gobble up for Thanksgiving got their names from the English because guinea fowls (birds native of Africa) were imported to Europe by Turkish merchants.
 So they started calling them turkeys.
 Who would’ve thought that turkeys aren’t actually from Turkey?

 Four major places in the USA are named after Turkey: Turkey Creek, Louisiana; Turkey, Texas; Turkey, North Carolina; and Turkey Creek, Arizona.
 There are probably more than four.